 Our research has been published in the Journal of Product Innovation Management, Entrepreneurship Theory & Practice and the Journal of Business Venturing.

-To date, I have gained a lot of experience in the development, coordination and teaching of courses in the fields of industrial engineering and business administration, including Business Research Methods, Organizing Innovation, Management of Product Innovation, New Product Development, Innovation Management, Knowledge Management, Quality Management, Healthcare Management and Industrial Engineering.
+To date, I have gained a lot of experience in the development, coordination and teaching of courses in the fields of industrial engineering and business administration, including Bachelor thesis, Business Research Methods, Organizing Innovation, Management of Product Innovation, New Product Development, Innovation Management, Knowledge Management, Quality Management, Healthcare Management and Industrial Engineering.
 I prefer to teach in somewhat smaller groups of about 20-30 people.
 I think I can best motivate students in such small groups to get an in-depth understanding in a particular field.
-When I was chairman of the strategic MBA program on Interface Management in Healthcare at Eindhoven University of Technology, I was able to work in this way.
-To date, I supervised about 250 students towards their final thesis.
+To date, I supervised about 450 students towards their final thesis.